 Jeremy Hunt says his ambition for Tory leadership has not ‘completely vanished’

-The former foreign and health secretary’s remarks come as Boris Johnson faces a possible challenge over party allegations.
+Ex-minister’s remarks come as Boris Johnson faces possible challenge over party allegations

 But Mr Hunt, who has served as both foreign and health secretary, insisted in an interview “it would take a lot to persuade me to put my hat into the ring”.